Introduction to Transaction Upload

 Enhanced Flexibility

-Introducing an upload feature allows customers to use any TPP as data source for financial transaction data, but not missing out Qwists comprehensive data enrichment or risk-analysing capabilities.
+Introducing an upload feature allows customers to use any TPP as a data source for financial transaction data without missing out on Qwist's comprehensive data enrichment or risk-analysis capabilities.

 Standalone Functionality

-The upload feature can be used independently from our existing produce suite, broadening appeal and usability.
+The upload feature can be used independently from our existing product suite, broadening its appeal and usability.

 Customer Autonomy